-With a view to making available at a reasonable cost, consultancy and advisory services to entrepreneurs, particularly to new and small entrepreneurs, IDBI, in collaboration with other Allenterprises in the selection, formulation and appraisal of projects, their implementation and review.
+With a view to making available at a reasonable cost, consultancy and advisory services to entrepreneurs, particularly to new and small entrepreneurs, IDBI, in collaboration with other All-India Financial Institutions, has set up a network of Technical Consultancy Organizations (TCOs) covering the entire country.
+TCOs offer diversified services to small and medium enterprises in the selection, formulation and appraisal of projects, their implementation and review.